prabhakar97/prabhakar97.github.io/_posts/2024-08-13-binary-search-like-a-staff-engineer.markdown

 Let's try LC 33 [Search in Rotated Sorted Array](https://leetcode.com/problems/search-in-rotated-sorted-array/description/).
-This one uses the logic for finding pivot element and then builds on top of that.
+This one uses the logic for finding pivot element from the previous problem and then builds on top of that.

 {% highlight java %}
 import java.util.function.Function;